STRd6/tactics/map.coffee.md

 TODO: Make this easier to control via an AI.

+TODO: This should be more accurately called valid targets, we may want to parameterize it by passing in the character and the ability.

         accessiblePositions: ->
           character = self.activeCharacter()

           if ability = self.targettingAbility()
             switch ability.targetZone()
               when Ability.TARGET_ZONE.SELF
+                # TODO this auto-perform doesn't belong here, it should be done
+                # in the caller if one so wishes
                 self.performAbility(character, ability, character.position())

                 return